pvcraven/networking-class/source/03_physical_layer/06_raspberry_pi_GPIO/raspberry_pi_GPIO.rst

 Tutorial: Raspberry Pi GPIO
 ===========================

+The goal of this tutorial is to show you how to hook your Raspberry Pi up to an LED, and control that LED with a program.

 Step one: Blink an LED
 ----------------------

 Let's blink an LED.
-We will use something called a "breadboard."
+We will use something called a **breadboard**.
 A breadboard is a handy way to connect wires without soldering.
 Each five hole column is connected together.
 Each long strip on the bottom and top are connected horizontally.
 Usually we use that for the + side of the power, and the - side